 It can be quite a shock to the system to discover that this is simply not the case.

-Last year, I visited the United Kingdom, went here and there, as one does.
-One of the places we visited was Pevensey Castle (pictured left, from the air), down on the channel coast of England, not too far from Eastbourne.
+Last year, we visited the United Kingdom, went here and there, as one does.
+One of the places we visited was Pevensey Castle (pictured above, from the air), down on the channel coast of England, not too far from Eastbourne.
 To get there, you drive along the A27, passing by Beachy Head and Dover and the Long Man on his hillside.

 Like many, many fortifications, Pevensey castle has been built on over the years.
 A good place for a defensive structure has remained pretty much the same over the centuries and Pevensey started life as one of the nine Roman forts on the Saxon shore, standing, as it did, on an island, protecting a large harbour.
 Rest assured, the Celts before them would have felt the same way, as did the later Saxons.
 The Roman walls, for the most part, still stand.
 A local historian told us that attempts to break up the wall and use the pieces for later building projects were abandoned because it was too difficult, a testament to the quality of the stonework.